MAHMUD1223/ByteBook/sql/README.md

 main command in sql is `SELECT`, `UPDATE`, `DELETE`, `INSERT`, `WHERE`
 >[!NOTE]
->SQL keywords are NOT case sensitive: select is the same as SELECT Here are most useful commads in sql
+>SQL keywords are NOT case sensitive: select is the same as SELECT Here are some useful commads in sql

 1. `SELECT` - extracts data from a database
 2. `SELECT DISTINCT` - statement is used to return only distinct (different) values